-Prohibits anyone providing or attempting to provide false or fraudulent beneficial ownership information FinCEN; willfully failing to provide complete or updated beneficial ownership information to FinCEN or knowingly disclosing the existence of a valid request for beneficial ownership information except to the extent necessary to fulfill the request or as authorized by the entity that issues the request
+Provides criminal and civil penalties for knowingly providing or attempting to provide false or fraudulent beneficial ownership information FinCEN; willfully failing to provide complete or updated beneficial ownership information to FinCEN; or knowingly disclosing the existence of a valid request for beneficial ownership information, except as authorized.
+A person who negligently violates these provisions is not subject to civil or criminal penalties.

-In addition to any state civil or criminal penalties, anyone in violation of the relevant provisions is liable for up to \$10,000, and may face additional fines and/or imprisonment of up to 3 years.
-A person who negligently violates the Act is not subject to civil or criminal penalties.
 Treasury may waive the penalty for violations if it determines that the violation was due to reasonable cause and was not due to willful neglect.

-Criminal penalties apply to the misuse or unauthorized disclosure of beneficial ownership information.
+Provides criminal penalties for the misuse or unauthorized disclosure of beneficial ownership information.